I Found a Rock on the Beach and Wondered

 The photo below is a good example of the cracking process.
 Sometimes the stones break completely apart and we find thousands of the smoothed broken off sections on the beach.

-There are plenty of limestone samples lying on the beaches of the Great Lakes, of which there are several varieties.
+There is a great amount of limestone samples lying on the beaches of the Great Lakes, including several varieties.
 I've provided information about a few, but briefly to provide a basic definition: Limestone is a sedimentary rock composed mainly of skeletal fragments of marine organisms such as coral, clams and mollusks.
-Its major materials are the minerals calcite and aragonite which are different crystal forms of the compound, calcium carbonate, of which marine animals extract from the water in order to grow their shells.
+Its major materials are the minerals calcite and aragonite which are different crystal forms of the compound calcium carbonate.
+Marine animals grow their shells by extracting calcium carbonate from the water, so fascinating to me.

 Crinoidal Limestone is limestone that contains a significant amount of crinoid fossils.
 Crinoids are branching, stemmed, plant-like organisms (mostly extinct) beginning their reign from 500 mya.
 But they are actually animals that sift microorganisms from the ocean water.
 With a keen eye, we often find crinoid "sea lily" individual stems or broken off cheerio-shaped pieces from the remains of these marine creatures.
 Native Americans weaved necklaces with them.

 I provided several samples of fossiliferous limestone to demonstrate how abundant they are on our beaches, especially in Southwest Michigan.
 Fossiliferous limestone contains obvious and abundant fossils such as shells of mollusks, clams, crinoids and other invertebrate organisms that produce the limestone.
 Like other limestone, fossiliferous limestone is composed of the mineral calcite.
 It can be white, pink, red, reddish brown, gray and even black depending on other imposing minerals.
 We find many of the redddish brown colored due to the iron infusion.